-Light: Almost all carnivorous plants enjoy 14 to 16 hours of bright filtered light, either from being outdoors, or if indoors from a nearby window or a soft white lamp of some sort.
+LIGHT: Almost all carnivorous plants enjoy 14 to 16 hours of bright filtered light, either from being outdoors, or if indoors from a supplemental lighting source of some sort.
 If growing the plants indoors, we typically recommend bulbs in the 5500K to 6500K color range, and placed 12 to 18 inches from the plant(s), depending on the instructions for your particular light system.
 The amount of light will determine plant coloration.
 As the light increases, color intensifies in pitcher plants and various species of flytraps.
 While carnivorous plants like sunlight, flytraps, sundews, Nepenthes and butterworts should avoid full sun if grown outdoors in the southern U.S.; the intensity of the light can burn the leaves and increase the soil temperature to unacceptable levels and kill new plant growth.
 Sarracenia are native southern U.S. plants, and take full sun in the wild; this makes them excellent plants for an outdoor container garden.
 Nepenthes are the most light sensitive of the carnivorous plants; while they can take bright indirect light it’s best to start in a low light environment and gradually increase the amount or intensity of the light to allow the plant to adjust to the environment.
 As with other carnivorous plants, the color of the pitchers will be affected by the light levels.

 1) It is not uncommon to receive a plant with a dead or dying pitcher or trap, as this is a normal occurrence in nature; simply trim off the dead plant matter (just the brown parts).
 The plants grow new leaves out from the center.

 2) Remove all coverings using the unpacking instructions above

 3) Water plant immediately upon receiving it, using the watering instructions above.

 4) Pitcher plants (Nepenthes, Sarracenia, etc.) pitchers will usually lose all of their fluid during shipment, and should immediately be filled with a small amount of distilled water in the bottom to prevent them from withering.

 5) Keep in mind that YOUR CONDITIONS WILL DIFFER GREATLY DEPENDING ON YOUR GROWING ENVIRONMENT AND WHERE YOU LIVE!